-The very first Cumberland Fair was held for two days on October 10th and 11th of 1868 in the center of town in back of what is now Greely High School.
+The very first Cumberland Fair (called the Cumberland Town Fair), was held for two days on October 7th, 1869 in the center of town in back of what is now Greely High School.
+Admission was ten cents.
 The land was provided by Capt.
 Enos Blanchard.
 His house is now Cumberland Food Company on the corner of Tuttle Road and Main Street.
 The ladies of the town had an opportunity to show all who attended what marvelous cooks they were, and what fine needlework their fling fingers could provide.
 Farmers brought their biggest and best-tasting vegetables.
 Those men with working steers could show off the strength and coordination of their animals at the ox pulling contest.
 Local horsemen raced their finest steeds on Main Street from the junction of Tuttle Road and Blanchard Road to Greely Road.
 And so it began.

-A group of prominent Cumberland citizens, including Eliphalet Greely (benefactor of Greely Institute, now Greely High School), petitioned the State of Maine to formally incorporate the Cumberland Farmer’s Club.
+A group of prominent Cumberland citizens, including Eliphalet Greely (nephew of Eliphalet Greely, benefactor of Greely Institute, now Greely High School), petitioned the State of Maine to formally incorporate the Cumberland Farmer’s Club.
 The petition was enacted upon and approved in February of 1875.

 In 1893, the very first Pig Scramble in the State of Maine was held at the Fair.
 This tradition continues on Saturday morning, the last day of the Fair annually.

 In 1912, a two-story Exhibition Hall was built on the grounds.
 Tragically, fire destroyed the Hall in 1917.
 World events played an impact on how life was operated – even the Fair.
 Due to the involvement of World War 1, and an outbreak of the Spanish flu, the Hall was not rebuilt until 1921.
 That Exhibition Hall is now the 4H Exhibition Hall.
 These world events also prevented the holding of a Fair in 1920 and 1921.